In a nutshell

 How are deepfakes made?

-While there are apps out there, like Fakeapp and DeepFaceLab, that can create deepfakes, they aren’t very effective.
+While there are apps out there, like Face Swap Video by Deep Face, that can create deepfakes, they aren’t very effective.
 They aren’t that great at making convincing deepfakes.
 Convincing deepfakes require a lot more time and effort to make.
-However, technology is improving.
+However, technology is always improving.
 Improvements allow this kind of AI technology to work faster and more efficiently.
-Deepfakes have already become a problem in our society, and the technology isn’t even that accessible to people.
-In a few years, deepfakes will become an even bigger problem we all must face.
+Deepfakes have already become a problem in our society, and the technology is still in its infancy.
+And, as more easy-to-use deepfake apps release, the bigger problem we all will have to face.

 The key to making deepfakes is machine learning.
 It’s what is making creating deepfakes faster and much more cost-efficient.
 To make a deepfake, the machine needs to have hours of real video footage of someone.
 This gives the machine a realistic understanding of what the subject looks like from different angles and lighting.
 After it understands what the person looks like, the creator combines the trained network with computer graphics techniques to superimpose a copy of the person onto a different actor.
 While the machine does speed up the processing time, creators still likely will need to make manual tweaks to avoid the obvious deepfake giveaways.